emartineznunez/AutoMeKin/docs/input.md

 Avoid using integers for any of the XYZ coordinates, as this will cause problems with the high-level calculations.

+## name.dat

-**name.dat** (where name can be anything, from just the name of the system to something that identifies the type of calculation you are carrying out; in our case FA.dat).
+Where name can be any name, from just the name of the system to something that identifies the type of calculation you are carrying out; in our case FA.dat.
 This file contains all parameters of the calculation and has different sections, which are explained as follows. _This file is mandatory in all cases._

 The file name.dat is organized in four sections: General, Method, Screening and Kinetics, which are